-Michael Phelps is an American swimmer who has won 22 Olympic medals (18 Gold, 2 Silver, & 2 Bronze).
+Michael Phelps is an American swimmer who has won 28 Olympic medals (23 Gold, 2 Silver, & 3 Bronze).
 He is an Olympic legend who broke the record for most medals while participating at the London 2012 games.
 His individual haul of medals over the past 3 Olympics has surpassed the totals of most countries in all of the combined Olympic games of the past century so his achievement is truly astonishing.
-Although Michael is still fairly young and could easily add to his medal count in the Summer Games in Rio de Jinero, Brazil in 2016, he has announced his retirement from competition after finishing the MP at the Rio 2016 games.
+Although Michael could still easily add to his medal count in the 2020 Summer Games in Tokyo, Japan, he has announced his retirement from competition after finishing the MP at the Rio 2016 games.

 Phelps was born June 30, 1985 in Maryland to a mother who is a middle school principal and a father who almost made a professional football team.
 Phelps won six gold and two bronze medals at the Olympics held in Athens in 2004.
 He was a perfect 8 for 8 in Beijing bringing in eight gold medals in 2008.
 In London he gained 4 more Golds, a Silver, and a Bronze.
 He holds the record for the most gold medals won in a single Olympic year, breaking the record of American swimmer Mark Spitz who won seven gold medals in Munich in 1972.
 His total medal count of 22 is also a record.
 Soviet gymnast Larissa Lalynina who won 18 medals over three Olympics including nine gold ones is a distant second.

 Phelps has won many awards including World Swimmer of the Year six times and American Swimmer of the Year Award eight times.
 He has taken part in many international competitions and has won 59 medals from these competitions.
 Of these, 50 were gold, seven silver, and two bronze.
 In addition, Michael Phelps received the Sportsman of the Year Award from Sports Illustrated magazine.